Southern Myanmar Itinerary – Exploring Myanmar Off the Beaten Track

 Royal Dawei Hotel – this mid-range option features clean rooms or bungalows located within very well-maintained grounds.
 Book Royal Dawei Hotel or check the latest prices here.

-Where to stay in the Dawei Peninsula
+Where to stay in the Dawei Peninsula on your Southern Myanmar itinerary

 Sin Htauk Beach Bungalows – we absolutely loved our little cabin on the beach, and only wished we had time to stay there for at least a week!
 Be sure to book any accommodation on the Dawei Peninsula beforehand!
 Our Type B Bungalow cost 50,000 Kyat (about €30.50).
 Book Sin Htauk Beach Bungalows or check the latest prices here.